BatchLLM: Optimizing Large Batched LLM Inference with Global Prefix Sharing and Throughput-oriented Token Batching: Evaluation

 Fig.\ref{fig:eval-microbenchmark} shows the end-to-end throughput comparison between \SYS{} and the baselines with different shared-prefix/non-shared context settings.
-In these benchmark experiments, we compare \SYS{} with vLLM and SGLang of different configurations, and with or without \textit{prefix-caching} and \textit{chunked-prefill} enabled.

 The results show that \SYS{} outperforms the vLLM and SGLang baseline under different configurations, for different models on different GPU platforms with different input data distributions.
 Specifically, when comparing with \textit{vLLM + prefix-caching + chunked-prefill}, which performs the best across all vLLM's configurations, \SYS{} can get 1.4-3$\times$ speedup on A100 and 1.8-4.1$\times$ speedup on MI200. \SYS{} also achieves better performance than SGLang, with 1.2-2.5$\times$ speedup on A100 and 1.3-2.8$\times$ speedup on MI200.
 The acceleration is stable from 7B to 70B models.

 \textbf{The impact of sharing-degree and shared prefix}.
-To show the benefit of \SYS{}, we also compare the throughput of different settings after changing the sharing-degree and the length of shared prefix.
+We also compare the throughput of different settings after changing the sharing-degree and the length of shared prefix.
 Fig.\ref{fig:diff-sd-diff-prefix-len} shows that the speedup becomes more significant when more requests share the same prefix and the portion of the common prefix becomes larger, which contributes to a bigger reuse ratio, and \SYS{} can save more computation and memory for this case.
 With lower sharing-degree and shorter common prefix (like \textit{sd} is 2 and the length of prefix is 2000), the acceleration of \SYS{} is $1.7\times$/$1.5\times$, comparing with the best setting of vLLM and SGLang.
-When the length of shared prefix is 16000, and the share degree is 16, the best performance of vLLM and SGLang are 0.49 and 0.56, while \SYS{} could achieve $10.8\times$/$9.5\times$ acceleration.
+When the length of shared prefix is 16000, and the share degree is 16, the best performance of vLLM and SGLang are 0.49 and 0.56, while \SYS{} achieves $10.8\times$/$9.5\times$ speedup.

 \textbf{Comparison between vLLM + request sorting and \SYS{}.} We perform a preprocess for the setting of \textit{vLLM + chunked-prefill + prefix-cahcing}: use \textit{python.sorted()} to gather all requests with the same prefix together\footnote{ Here the length of shared prefix/non-shared context/generated tokens are 2000/200/100, while the sharing degree is 16.
 The model is Llama-3.1-8B.
 And the GPU is NVIDIA A100.}.
 This can help vLLM to cache the tokens better.
 After this preprocess, vLLM's throughput is boosted from 6 to 13.02, while the throughput of \SYS{} is 18.
 One reason is that vLLM cannot simplify the attention calculation when there are more than 1 common prefix in the batch every step of its inference, while \SYS{} could handle it.
 Besides, \SYS{} has a better token-batching strategy than vLLM.